2023 Most Popular Nursing Bachelor's Degree Schools in the Plains States Region

 After completing their Bachelor's Degree, nursing graduates from South Dakota State carry an average student debt load of $29,938.
 This translates to an average monthly loan payment of $162, based on a 10-year repayment plan.

-Creighton University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
-Creighton is a medium-sized private not-for-profit school located in the large city of Omaha.
+With a ranking of #8, Creighton University did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
+Creighton is a medium-sized private not-for-profit school located in the city of Omaha.

 Of the 308 students majoring in nursing at Creighton, 10% are male and 90% are female.